 - Injuries caused by a ride malfunction

 - Electric shocks

 Unfortunately, there have been some very serious incidents at Disneyland Paris, involving accidents on rides.
-For example in 2013, a young boy was left fighting for his life after an accident on Pirates of the Caribbean which is a popular ride.
+For example in 2013, a young boy was left fighting for his life.
+This was after an accident on Pirates of the Caribbean which is a popular ride.
 The boy fell out of the car and was crushed by the car behind.
 There was a criminal investigation, to see if the accident was caused by gross negligence on the part of The Walt Disney Company.